Subsolar mass black holes from stellar collapse induced by primordial black holes

-per dwarf galaxy.
-Here we assumed $f_{\rm PBH} = 0.1$ again in the last step, consistent with the constraints in window B discussed above.
-Further assuming that there are around 50 dwarf galaxies per Milky Way-type galaxy, the number of subsolar mass black holes produced in the indirect PBH scenario in their dwarf galaxies alone is about
+per dwarf galaxy, assuming $N_* \simeq 5 \times 10^7$ (note, however, that some of the ultra-faint galaxies listed in Table \ref{tab:galaxies} contain significantly fewer stars).
+We also assumed $f_{\rm PBH} = 0.1$ again in the last step, consistent with the constraints in window B discussed above.
+Further assuming that there are around 50 dwarf galaxies per Milky Way-type galaxy, the number of subsolar mass black holes produced in the indirect PBH scenario in the dwarf galaxies alone could reach

 per Milky Way-type galaxy.
 While the higher dispersion speed in the Galaxy itself makes the capture process less likely there, outliers in the distribution of relative speeds $v_\infty$ may contribute more subsolar mass black holes.